PARTS AND ADVICE FOR YOUR 'OLDEN GOLDIE'

 click on the pictures for larger image

 Some months back, Randall Washington (Randakk) and I were in discussions about the clutch cavity oil scavenge pump.
+He was having difficulty changing gear and found that the oil level in the clutch housing was way too high.
+Obviously the scavenge pump was not doing it's job.

 He thought he had a problem with the drive for the pump.
 We both did some investigating and what we found has implications for all the four cylinder Wings.